DenOfEquity/webUI_ExtraSchedulers/README.md

 >not for old Forge.
 For that, see my [OverrideScheduler extension](https://github.com/DenOfEquity/SchedRide).

 ### What do? ###
-Adds four new schedulers to the dropdown list:
+Adds six new schedulers to the dropdown list:
 * cosine: follows a, you guessed it, cosine curve.
 Initial drop is relatively slow.
 * cosine-exponential blend: starts cosine, ends up exponential (long tail).
 * phi: (based on original by [Extraltodeus](https://github.com/Extraltodeus/sigmas_tools_and_the_golden_scheduler))
+* Laplace: (credit Tiankai et al. (2024), via Comfy)
+* Karras Dynamic:
 * custom: either a list of sigmas [1.0, 0.6, 0.25, 0.1, 0.0] or an expression that will be evaluated for each sampling step.
 A list will be log-linear interpolated to the number of sampling steps.
 A list starting with 1.0 and ending with 0.0 will be scaled between sigma_max and sigma_min.
 Otherwise list will be interpreted as is.
   * *m*: minimum sigma (adjustable in **Settings**, usually ~0.03)
   * *M*: maximum sigma (adjustable in **Settings**, usually ~14.6)